 - Black invoices have been fully paid.

 - Green invoices mean that the client has a credit.
-He has paid more than the invoice amount (or has a refund).
+They have paid more than the invoice amount (or has a refund).
 Notice that the amount also has a minus in front of it.

 - Red invoices mean that the invoice is not (fully) paid yet.
 The client still has to pay the remainder of the invoice amount.